PatristicTextArchive/Schema/documentation/en.md

 - `partially-identified`: Some encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.
 - `not-identified`: No encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.

+The status of linguistic analysis is defined as follows:

+- `automatically-tagged`: Words are automatically tagged.
+- `manually-tagged`: Words are manually tagged.
+- `not-tagged`: Words are not tagged.
+- `automatically-analyzed`: Words are automatically analyzed.
+- `manually-analyzed`: Words are manually analyzed.
+- `not-analyzed`: Words are not analyzed.

+Normally, words are automatically tagged and analyzed in the course of publication in the PTA web frontend.

 #### Normalisation